Odil Ahmedov: Pakhtakor

 He made his official debut for the first-team of Pakhtakor on 16 May 2006 aged 18, in an Uzbek League away match against Qizilqum Zarafshon.

 It was revealed by Pakhtakor that Odil Ahmedov had received offers from foreign clubs such as the Russian Premier League members Krylia Sovetov Samara and FC Dynamo Moscow.
 But Pakhtakor officials believed that Odil Ahmedov deserves a better offer referring to the top European clubs such as the ones from England, Spain, Germany, Italy, and France.

-After his stunning performance at the 2011 AFC Asian Cup, a lot of clubs showed interest in him, for example the Russian teams such as Rubin Kazan, Anzhi Makhachkala, and Lokomotiv Moscow, Spanish side Málaga CF, English side Bolton Wanderers, French side AS Monaco, Saudi side Al-Ittihad, Ukrainian sides Dynamo Kiev and Metalist Kharkiv, and the Turkish side Beşiktaş J.K.
+After his stunning performance at the 2011 AFC Asian Cup, a lot of clubs showed interest in him, for example the Russian teams such as Rubin Kazan, Anzhi Makhachkala, and Lokomotiv Moscow, Spanish side Málaga CF, English side Bolton Wanderers, French side AS Monaco, Saudi side Al-Ittihad, Ukrainian sides Dynamo Kyiv and Metalist Kharkiv, and the Turkish side Beşiktaş J.K.
 The highest prices were from the Saudi side Al-Shabab who have offered 8 million euros, and the Qatari side Al-Gharafa offering 12 million euros.

 Since the European transfer window closed on 31 January, Odil Akhmedov could not play in a European club till the summer transfer window opens.
 He still have had the offer from Al-Shabab for 8 million euros, and Al-Gharafa for 12 million euros, he needed to make his decision before the clubs canceled their offer, or else he might be left at his current club Pakhtakor.

 There were rumours that Odil Akhmedov was seen in front of the Jeonbuk's office.

 On 4 February 2011 U.F.F. revealed that Odil Akhmedov moved to Russia where he would play his next season, but the name of the club was not revealed.
 According to unknown source Odil Akhmedov was going to play at Anzhi Makhachkala.
 Anzhi coach Gadzhi Gadzhiev revealed that the club didn't sign Odil Akhmedov.
 He went to Belek, Turkey, with his current team Pakhtakor Tashkent, and this is the same place where Anzhi Makhachkala is training.
 According to Pakhtakor, real offers only came from Al-Shabab and Anzhi, and rest was just rumours being spread.
 Pakhtakor also announced that Odil Akhmedov had been loaned to Anzhi Makhachkala for one year.

 There has been rumours that England's Arsenal has been interested in Odil Akhmedov.
 Later Akhmedov confirmed the interest by Arsenal F.C.